yyjtech/code-of-conduct/README.md

 The following behaviors are expected and requested of all community members:

 * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 * Exercise consideration and respect in your speech and actions.
+Tone on the internet is often misunderstood, and people may interpret your words differently than you might intend.
+So err on the side of caution.
 * Attempt collaboration before conflict.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
 * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.